carbon-language/carbon-lang/llvm/docs/XRay.rst

   clang -fxray-instrument ...

-By default, functions that have at least 200 instructions will get XRay instrumentation points.
+By default, functions that have at least 200 instructions (or contain a loop) will get XRay instrumentation points.
 You can tweak that number through the ``-fxray-instruction-threshold=`` flag:

 ::

   clang -fxray-instrument -fxray-instruction-threshold=1 ...

+The loop detection can be disabled with ``-fxray-ignore-loops`` to use only the instruction threshold.
 You can also specifically instrument functions in your binary to either always or never be instrumented using source-level attributes.
 You can do it using the GCC-style attributes or C++11-style attributes.

 .. code-block:: c++